The number of solutions for random regular NAE-SAT: Introduction

 \subsection{Open problems}

-Beyond the free energy, it remains a challenge to establish the full picture predicted by statistical physicists for $\alpha\le \alpha_\textup{sat}$.
-We refer the reader to several recent works targeted at a broad class of models in the regime $\alpha\le \alpha_\textup{cond}$ \cite{bapst-aco-2015harnessing,aco-wp-ks-2015limits,aco-wp-2016belief}.
-In the condensation regime $(\alpha_\textup{cond},\alpha_\textup{sat})$, an initial step would be to show that most solutions lie within a bounded number of clusters.
+Beyond the free energy, it remains a challenge to establish the full picture predicted by statistical physicists for $\alpha\le \asat$.
+We refer the reader to several recent works targeted at a broad class of models in the regime $\alpha\le \acond$ \cite{MR3570985, MR3692136, MR3813215}, and to work on the location on $\acond$ in a general family of models \cite{condensation2017stoc}.
+In the condensation regime $(\acond,\asat)$, an initial step would be to show that most solutions lie within a bounded number of clusters.
 A much more refined prediction is that the mass distribution among the largest clusters forms a Poisson--Dirichlet process.
-Another question is to show that on a typical problem instance over $n$ variables, if $\vec{\bm{x}}^1,\vec{\bm{x}}^2$ are sampled independently and uniformly at random from the solutions of that instance, then the normalized overlap $R_{1,2}\equiv n^{-1}\set{v:\bm{x}^1_v=\bm{x}^2_v}$ concentrates on two values (corresponding roughly to the two cases that $\vec{\bm{x}}^1,\vec{\bm{x}}^2$ come from the same cluster, or from different clusters).
-This criterion is sometimes taken as the precise definition of \textsc{1rsb}, and so would be quite interesting to prove for models in the condensation regime.
+Another question is to show that on a typical problem instance over $n$ variables, if $\vec{\bx}^1,\vec{\bx}^2$ are sampled independently and uniformly at random from the solutions of that instance, then the normalized overlap $R_{1,2}\equiv n^{-1}\set{v:\bx^1_v=\bx^2_v}$ concentrates on two values (corresponding roughly to the two cases that $\vec{\bx}^1,\vec{\bx}^2$ come from the same cluster, or from different clusters) --- this criterion is sometimes taken as the precise definition of \textsc{1rsb}.
+During the final revision stage of this paper, some of the above questions were addressed by a new preprint \cite{onersb}.

 Beyond the immediate context of random \textsc{csp}s, understanding the condensation transition may deepen our understanding of the stochastic block model, a model for random networks with underlying community structure.
 Here again ideas from statistical physics have played an important role~\cite{decelle2011asymptotic}.
-A great deal is now known rigorously for the case of two blocks \cite{MR3238997,MR3383334}, where there is no condensation regime.
+A great deal is now known rigorously for the case of two blocks \cite{MR3238997, MR3383334}, where there is no condensation regime.
 For models with more than two blocks, however, it is predicted that the condensation can occur, and may define a regime where detection is information-theoretically possible but computationally intractable.
+A condensation threshold has been established for the anti-ferromagnetic Potts model, corresponding to the disassortative regime of the stochastic block model.
+An analogous transition is expected in the ferromagnetic (assortative) case, and this remains open.